-The Group's officers have a clear responsibility for identifying risks facing each of the areas in which they operate and for putting in place procedures to mitigate and monitor risk.
-It is the Audit & Risk Committee's responsibility to review and assess these risks and the controls relating to them.
-The highest risks facing the Group are reported to the Audit & Risk Committee and SHL Board at each meeting.
+The Group's staff have a clear responsibility for identifying risk facing each of the areas in which they operate and for putting in place procedures to mitigate and monitor risk.
+It is the Audit and Risk Committee's responsibility to review and assess these risks and controls relating to them.
+The highest risks facing the Group are reported to the Audit and Risk Committee and SHL Board at each meeting.